altoiddealer/ad_discordbot/README.md

 3. **IF other files have changed ('config.yaml', 'dict_X.yaml', etc:**

-   **You will need to compare changes, and either:**
+   **The bot should continue functioning, but you may miss out on new features until migrating new settings to your existing settings**
-   - migrate the changes into your active setup, OR
+   - migrate the changes from the files in **`settings_templates`** into your settings,
-   - migrate values from your active setup into the fresh new files
+   - **OR** migrate values from your settings into a copy of the updated templates

    **Example**: config.yaml gets updated with a new feature.

    Solution is to either:

-   * Update your existing config.yaml with the new feature, OR
+   * Update your existing config.yaml with the new feature,

-   * Make a copy of the new config.yaml and update it with your settings.
+   * **OR** make a copy of the new config.yaml and update it with your settings.